-They know what is expected of them;

-They have the right materials and equipment to do their work correctly;

-They have the opportunity to do what they do best every day; In the past seven days, they have received recognition or praise for doing good work;

-Their supervisor, or someone at work, seems to care about them as a person;

-There is someone at work who encourages their development; Their opinions seem to count;

-The mission of the company makes them feel like their work is important;
+- They know what is expected of them - They have the right materials and equipment to do their work correctly - They have the opportunity to do what they do best every day - In the past seven days, they have received recognition or praise for doing good work - Their supervisor, or someone at work, seems to care about them as a person - There is someone at work who encourages their development - Their opinions seem to count - The mission of the company makes them feel like their work is important

+The manager who takes time to discuss employee strengths and how these can make a difference forges essential ties and connections that lead to employee commitment.
-Their co-workers are committed to doing quality work;

-They have a best friend at work -- someone to unconditionally rely upon;

-In the past six months, they have talked with someone about their progress; and

-They have opportunities to learn and grow.
+- Their co-workers are committed to doing quality work - They have a best friend at work -- someone to unconditionally rely upon - In the past six months, they have talked with someone about their progress - They have opportunities to learn and grow

-Manager need to keep employees engaged.
+Managers need to keep employees engaged.
 They need to demonstrate a sincere sense of caring about employees and what is important to them.
 Managers can help employees refocus on the demands of their roles and on the skills, knowledge and talents they bring to their jobs.
 The manager who takes time to discuss employee strengths and how these can make a difference forges essential ties and connections that lead to employee commitment.